turingschool-examples/adopt_dont_shop/README.md

 * Use partials in views
 * Use `within` blocks in tests
 * Track user stories using GitHub Projects
-* Deploy an application to Heroku
+* Deploy your application to the internet using Fly.io

 ## Check In

-During your Check In, you should be prepared to review your database schema for the many to many relationship, your deployment to Heroku, and your GitHub Projects board.
+During your Check In, you should be prepared to review your database schema for the many to many relationship, your deployment to Fly, and your GitHub Projects board.

 ## Rubric